pks5/machineblocks/docs/02_geometry_and_transformation.md

 > Choose `tongue` for continuous connections.
 Choose `connectors` for angled or modular connections.

-## Studs and studSink
+## Studs and studBaseOverlap

-`studSink` defines how deeply the stud is sunk into the block body (unit: mbu, default: 0.25).
+`studBaseOverlap` defines how deeply the stud overlaps with the block body (unit: mbu, default: 0.25).
 This is important for:

 - Ensuring the model is geometrically connected (no floating stud)
 - Preventing gaps when `grille` or `surfacePattern` is active
 - Allowing body-less stud-only configurations in composite blocks (set to 0)

-> `studSink = 0` is valid and intentional when a block has `base = false` but still renders studs.
+> `studBaseOverlap = 0` is valid and intentional when a block has `base = false` but still renders studs.

 ## Geometry vs Structure